 RECEIVE PTO GUARDS FOR ONLY £24.50!

-Jack and Jack Jr are the pillars of this business, and they worked together for quite some time.
-In the 50s, they completed crop spraying with an ex-army Ford Jeep.
+Jack and Jack Jr worked together for quite some time.
+In the 50s, Jack Jr went into crop spraying with an ex-army Ford Jeep.
 It had a tank in the back and booms on the front.
 A Minneapolis Moline tractor pulled a bowser as well, and it was very fast for its time.
 As time passed, we found that a Land Rover was better at this job, as it had a PTO.
 This meant that it didn’t need an extra engine to drive the pump.
 We continued to make harrows at Otterington until they were replaced by power harrows, around 25 years ago.

 Our main business then became, and still focuses on, hiring out farm machinery.
 We started hiring in the late 60s.
 The first two muck spreaders, both wooden ones, were a David Brown and an Aubrey Ogle.
 We thought it was wonderful when rota spreaders came along, and we even hired out sacks!